pivotal/docs-tap/scst-scan/install-carbonblack-integration.hbs.md

 1. Obtain a Carbon Black API Token from Carbon Black Cloud.

-2. Create a Carbon Black secret YAML file and insert the Carbon Black API configuration key:

-    > **Note** Obtain all values from your CBC console.
+2. Create a Carbon Black secret YAML file and insert the Carbon Black API configuration key.
+Obtain all values from your CBC console.

     ```yaml
     apiVersion: v1